Discoid eczema is a fairly common type of eczema, seen in people with and without a history of

 Children and adults with atopic eczema can present with discoid eczema or a mixture of both flexural eczema (eczema in the skin creases) and discoid eczema.
 Children of colour are more likely to develop discoid eczema than white children.

 Discoid eczema is more common in the cold winter months, when our skin is exposed to central heating, dry air (low humidity) and fan heaters, which all dry the skin.
 Frequent contact with degreasing agents can remove the natural oils of the skin, leaving it dry and cracked, and causing an irritant contact dermatitis.
 Older people, whose skin is drier and thinner, can be more prone to discoid eczema especially if they have varicose and asteatotic eczema.

-Emotional stress may play a part in the development of discoid eczema, but is unlikely to be the sole cause of it.
-Worry can make the condition worse, or more longlasting, and any sources of concern should be dealt with if possible.
+Stress may play a part in the development of discoid eczema, but is unlikely to be the sole cause of it.
+Worry can make the condition worse, or more long-lasting.
+Any sources of concern should be addressed, if possible.

 What does discoid eczema look like?